minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

 My excuse to learn ReactJS, Docker and deploying with EC2.
 I also played around with online demos of NERD and find the performance a bit unexpected.

 <div align="center">
   <figure>
   <img src="/assets/spacy_ner.gif"/>
-     <figcaption>Short text queries are probably not spaCy main concern, for a good reason.
-Accessed on 5th November 2020 </figcaption>
+     <figcaption>Short text queries are probably not spaCy main concern, for a good reason.  </figcaption>
+     <figcaption>Accessed on 5th November 2020 </figcaption>
  </figure>
 </div>

 Is it possible to do NERD in short queries, where there is fewer grammar clues or captitalization like in a sentence?